 As new treatments emerge and more patients live longer, it’s okay to feel both optimistic and overwhelmed.
 Your emotional experience doesn’t have to fit neatly into a narrative of ‘triumph over adversity’ or ‘relentless positivity.’
 It’s more than okay to have good days and bad days and to take each as they come.
 If you want to connect with a community that understands your unique challenges and triumphs, consider joining the Outcomes4Me app.
 There, you can share your stories with other mBC patients and gain access to the latest treatment advances and clinical trials tailored explicitly to your type of metastatic breast cancer.
 It’s a space where you can be authentically you while staying informed, supported, and empowered.

 5. Take it day by day

 Some days will be better than others, and that’s OK.
 On days when you feel great, revel in that feeling and try to do something that brings you joy.
 On other days, you might not feel physically well, and you might feel sad.
 Don’t feel guilty about feeling either great or not great.
-Accept yourself for how you’re feeling on any given day and know that however you feel is perfectly OK.
+When considering self care with breast cancer, accept yourself for how you’re feeling on any given day and know that however you feel is perfectly OK.

 Take an active role in your mBC care by downloading the Outcomes4Me app.
 Embrace the complex reality of living with mBC, knowing you’re supported by a community that gets it, every step of the way.